-“Those tactics are still applicable and I think they still work,” he says.
+“Those tactics are still applicable, and I think they still work,” he says.
 “A lot of people rely too much on digital and don’t do it.
 I think that’s wrong, and we need to continue to do it.”

 Know which of your advertising strategies are working.

-Whatever you do, never guess about effectiveness.
+Never guess about effectiveness.

 Whatever marketing strategy and advertising strategy you adopt, remember to track and quantify your success.